sanjeev9090/Airpod-Animation/README.md

 # 2. Navigate to the project directory
 cd airpod-animation

-# 3. Install dependencies (if using npm-based setup)
-npm install
-# or
-yarn install

-# 4. Start the development server
-npm run dev
-# or
-yarn dev

-# 5. Open in browser
+# 3. Open in browser
 # Visit http://localhost:3000